AndersDeath/diary2/000-current.md

 # 04 September - Sunday - Saint-Petersburg

 I've recorded a very nice pppodcast.
 Nastya gave us (me and K.) tickets to Manezh.
 There was a exibition of Leningrad's painters of 20th centuary.
 At the same time there was a post-chorus event.
 It was some kind of music band.
 They sand different modern songs acapello and with beat boxing on the background.
 It wasn't huge from musical side, but interection as a culutural event.
-Then we went back home, ate dinner and drove around neigbourhood by car.
+Then we went back home, ate dinner and drove around neighbourhood by car.
 We talked a lot about islam, because K. ex-best frieds turned to that religion and Ksusha has a conversation with her today.
 Fortunately everything is fine with her, but all that she sad were strange. maybe becaouse I am an anti-religous person.
 Also I significantly improver ng-firebase-auth project.
 Essentialy everythin is ready for article.
 Tomorrow I will stard to decompose it by parts.
 Now I am going to dring tea and to read book a bit.
 I think it will be Harry Potter in Ukranian.

 # 05 September - Monday - Saint-Perersburg